Guarantees for vulnerable groups

 Türkiye is a party to the Convention on the Rights of the Child and domestic child-protection standards are generally in line with international obligations.
 According to Turkish Law, unaccompanied children, once identified, should be taken under state protection with due diligence under the authority of the Ministry of Family and Social Services.

 Article 48 TPR provides that unaccompanied children shall be treated in accordance with relevant child protection legislation and in consideration of the “best interests” principle.
 The 2015 Ministry of Family and Social Policies Directive on Unaccompanied Children provides additional guidance regarding the rights, protection procedures and implementation of services for unaccompanied children.
-The Directive designates the PDMM as the state institution responsible for the identification, registration and documentation of the unaccompanied children.
-PDMM are also entrusted the responsibility of providing shelter to unaccompanied children until the completion of the age assessment, health checks and registration / documentation procedures upon which the child is referred to the Ministry of Family and Social Services.
+The Directive designates PDMMs as the state institution responsible for the identification, registration and documentation of the unaccompanied children.
+PDMMs are also entrusted the responsibility of providing shelter to unaccompanied children until the completion of the age assessment, health checks and registration, documentation procedures upon which the child is referred to the Ministry of Family and Social Services.

-According to the TPR, unaccompanied children are mainly housed in Ministry of Family and Social Services shelters but may also be placed in Temporary Accommodation Centres if appropriate conditions can be ensured.[3]
+According to the TPR, unaccompanied children are mainly housed in Ministry of Family and Social Services shelters but may also be placed in Temporary Accommodation Centres if appropriate conditions can be ensured.[2]
 In practice, unaccompanied children between the ages of 0-18 are transferred to the nearest Provincial Child Protection Directorate.
 These children are not only Syrians, but include children from Afghanistan, Iraq, Somalia and South Africa.
-Unaccompanied children are placed in the child protection units established by the Ministry in Ağrı, Konya, Yozgat, Gaziantep, Bilecik, Erzincan, İstanbul and Van.
-As of March 2018, there were 288 children in these centres.
-8 children are being cared for by families.
-Socio-economic support services are provided to 450 children who live with their families.[4]
+The Ministry has established child protection centres for unaccompanied children, but the number of unaccompanied children placed in these institutions has not been made public.[3]

 The psychosocial well-being of Syrian children in Türkiye has been visibly impacted from the traumatic effects of war and flight, as well as deprivation, lack of opportunities for social interaction, and limited access to basic services.
-According to a European Commission report, citing figures by the government, an estimated 25% of Syrian children suffer from sleeping disorders.[7]
-The University of Marmara has noted that six out of ten Syrian refugee children suffer from mental health conditions such as PTSD and depression.[8]
+According to academic research conducted in 2022 and 2023, the psychosocial needs of Syrian children are largely disregarded by the authorities, and more sustainable activities, such as sport and the arts, should be performed to accelerate their social integration.[4]

 Women and girls under temporary protection